 Any employees with questions or concerns about equal employment opportunities in the workplace are encouraged to bring these issues to the attention of the Executive Director of Human Resources.
 The College will not allow any form of retaliation against individuals who raise issues of equal employment opportunity.
-If an employee feels he or she has been subjected to any such retaliation, he or she should bring it to the attention of the Executive Director of Human Resources.
+If an employee feels they have been subjected to any such retaliation, they should bring it to the attention of the Executive Director of Human Resources.